MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/camera/HowTo_Understand_Different_Camera_Modes.md

 ### The Tracking Camera

-Giving the camera something to look at requires a little more thought, the target, while positioned in a 3D world using a `Vector3`, needs transforming by the world `Matrix` in order to determine its position relative to the same world the camera is located in.
+Giving the camera something to look at is also quite simple, instead of looking at the center of the world (assuming the world is `Matrix.Identity`), we instead "Look at" the model itself, dymanically updated each frame, as follows:

-Once transformed, a simple `Vector3` addition is used to give the final world position before generating the view, as follows:

 ```csharp
     // Set the position of the camera in world space, for the fixed camera view matrix.